Anuj-poudel54/mini_hostloader/readme.md

 **-r**: Watch subdirectory or not default is False

-*Note:* If both --file and --dir is given --dir will be prioratized
+*Note:* If both --file and --dir is given --dir will be prioritize

 ## Example